 Day 0 We always recommend to arrive Longyearbyen at least one day and night in advance.

 Day 1-8 We set course for the areas where we know we will meet the drift ice.
 No matter if we sail north or south this will be the focus.
 Some of the fjords and islands will be interesting to visit and we will search systematically for wildlife wherever we go.
-The fjords will still be frozen in this time of the year.

 The route is just a estimate for where we can sail.
 This can, and probably will, be changed as we know this from our earlier expeditions.